 Malawi has made progress in building its human capital—the knowledge, skills and health that people accumulate over their lives—in recent years.
 Life expectancy at birth is 63.7 years (2018 Population and Housing Census).
 The total fertility rate in 2015/16 was 4.4 children per woman down from 6.7 in 1992.
 Self-reported literacy (reading and writing in any language) is 71.6 for males and 65.9 for females (15+ years of age).
 However, poverty and inequality remain stubbornly high.
 The national poverty rate increased slightly from 50.7% in 2010 to 51.5% in 2016, but extreme national poverty decreased from 24.5% in 2010/11 to 20.1 in 2016/17.
 Poverty is driven by low productivity in the agriculture sector; limited opportunities in non-farm activities; volatile economic growth, rapid population growth, and limited coverage of safety net programs and targeting challenges.

-Malawi’s challenges are multi-pronged.
-Vulnerability to external shocks (e.g. weather, health) is a major challenge.
-The weather will remain a key part of the economic cycle, with the negative impact of bad weather compounded by factors such as population growth and environmental degradation.
-Shortage of energy still stands out with about 10% of the population having access to electricity.
-Infrastructure development, the manufacturing base, and adoption of technology are low.
-Corruption levels seem to be worsening with Transparency International ranking Malawi at 120/175 economies in 2017 compared to 112 in 2016.
+Malawi’s development challenges are multi-pronged, including vulnerability to external shocks such as weather and health.
+Other challenges include rapid population growth and environmental degradation.
+Energy shortages still stand out, with about 11.4% of the population having access to electricity.
+Infrastructure development, the manufacturing base, and adoption of new technology are low, and corruption levels remain high with Transparency International ranking Malawi at 122/180 economies in 2018.